-A few universities have come close, but none have faced the harshest penalty — which bans a team from competing for at least a year and heavily reduces scholarships — since Southern Methodist University's football team in 1987.
+A few universities have come close, but none have faced the harshest penalty -- which bans a team from competing for at least a year and heavily reduces scholarships -- since Southern Methodist University's football team in 1987.

-Despite the severity of those cases, particularly in the Penn State case, the NCAA has been reluctant to impose the death penalty, opting instead to reduce scholarships, vacate wins, and hand out postseason bans and hefty fines.
+Despite the severity of those cases, particularly in the Penn State case, the NCAA has been reluctant to impose the death penalty, opting instead to reduce scholarships, vacate wins and hand out postseason bans and hefty fines.

-As the former University of Florida president John Lombardi perfectly put it, the death penalty is like a nuclear bomb: "The results were so catastrophic that now we'll do anything to avoid dropping another one.”
-That’s why the death penalty itself received, well, the ultimate death penalty.
+As the former University of Florida President John Lombardi perfectly put it, the death penalty is like a nuclear bomb: "The results were so catastrophic that now we'll do anything to avoid dropping another one."

 That precedent can maybe be traced back to one single car: Eric Dickerson's "Trans A&M."

-Legend has it that Dickerson began carting himself around in the automobile around the same time he committed to play in College Station for the Texas A&M Aggies in 1979, leaving many to question if Texas A&M recruiters had given him the car.
+Legend has it that Eric Dickerson began carting himself around in the gold Trans-Am around the same time he committed to play in College Station for the Texas A&M Aggies in 1979, leaving many to question if Texas A&M recruiters had given him the car.

 Dickerson was one of the biggest names in that year's recruiting class.
 Texans that were football fans at the time will tell you virtually every school in the Southwestern United States wanted him.
-One recruiter from the University of Texas even cried when he didn't chose the Longhorns.
+One recruiter from the University of Texas even cried when he didn't choose the Longhorns.

 Dickerson has denied that the car was a gift from any school.
 He claims in a Houston Chronicle article his grandmother gave it to him and that he sold it to a friend between his junior and senior years in high school, though it was later stolen.

-But in ESPN's 30 for 30 Pony Excess, former SMU assistant Steve Endicott claimed TAMU made the down payment on the car and SMU officials helped him pay for it while at SMU.
+But in ESPN's 30 for 30 "Pony Excess," former SMU assistant Steve Endicott claimed TAMU made the down payment on the car and SMU officials helped him pay for it while at SMU.

 In that same ESPN special, Dickerson admitted that Texas A&M recruiters showed he and his grandmother a briefcase containing $50,000.

-The duo helped the Mustangs win Southwest Conference titles in 1981 and 1982 and made them a legitimate national championship contender.
+The duo helped the Mustangs win Southwest Conference (SWC) titles in 1981 and 1982 and made them a legitimate national championship contender.

 Dickerson's formidable recruiting class was one of many stellar ones SMU coach Ron Meyer put together when he took over in 1976.
 SMU football was already a storied program: They'd produced four Hall-of-Famers and one national championship in 1935.

-But the Mustangs hadn't consistently won since that until winning 10 games in five straight seasons from 1980-84.
+But the Mustangs hadn't consistently won since that until winning 10 games in five-straight seasons from 1980-84.
 Meyer, however, took off for the NFL in 1982 years before the NCAA imposed any penalties.

 "You know, Skip, it's just the damnedest thing with high school kids.
 You never know what they're going to decide."

-— Former SMU head coach Ron Meyer.
+-- Former SMU head coach Ron Meyer.

-Dickerson's Trans A&M wasn't the sole reason SMU received the death penalty, but it represented an era in which SMU and (according to Dickerson) other major schools were paying players and committing major NCAA recruiting violations.
+Dickerson's "Trans A&M" wasn't the sole reason SMU received the death penalty, but it represented an era in which SMU and (according to Dickerson) other major schools were paying players and committing major NCAA recruiting violations.

 For that, it changed college football forever.